"Are you serious?"

 The two men exchanged a long gaze.
 There was no need to comment further about what had happened.
 For the first time since they met, an understanding had been forged between them.

-"Your Grace should know that I have only bought you a week of time at most," Alistair added half a minute later.
-"If you cannot achieve a victory to restore their confidence, then this will happen again, and worse."
+"Your Grace should know that I've only bought you a week of time at most," Alistair added half a minute later.
+"If you can't achieve a victory to restore their confidence, then this will happen again, and worse."

 "I know."
 Pascal pursed his lips.